 To Sum Up

-Also, you never know when you might want to ditch cable.
-Isn’t it good to have the option of using an antenna?
+Also, isn’t it good to have the option of using an antenna?

 If you see any other brands doing this, please let us know in the comments below!
 Thanks! – Brian